 With William Blake, I believe we become what we behold.
 We emit what we admit.
 And the voices we use—or think we use—kindasorta become our voice.
-Kurt Vonnegut says we become what we pretend to be and advises us, then, to be very careful what we pretend to be.
+Kurt Vonnegut says we are what we pretend to be and advises us, then, to be very careful what we pretend to be.
 I say all this to say that I suspect we become what we do with our tools (or technology).
 And I say that to say that everyone reading this might do well to avoid the technology called Twitter like the plague.

 At least for now, I do not avoid Twitter like the plague.
 I am often “on” it.
 When I forgot my password and couldn’t access my account for a couple of days last year, I was powerfully bummed out.
 Once those difficult days were passed, I told my son, Sam, about it and he laughed in my face.
 “You couldn’t argue with anyone!” he exclaimed.
 He was right.
 I relish the ease of getting into it with people with the aid of a screen and the push of a button and, alas, there was no escape.
 I had nothing to do but to deal with who and whatever was in front of me instead.
 It was a little agonizing.